Boars Ruining Stinky Cheese

 A recent newspaper report tells how wild boars, foraging in Alsace, France pastures are ruining the land for the cows that produce the milk for Munster cheese.

-Munster cheese if a soft, washed rind cheese famous for its strong, some say pungent, smell.
+Munster cheese is a soft, washed-rind cheese famous for its strong, some say pungent, smell.
 The origins of this famously stinky French cheese date back to the 7th century when Irish monks settled in the Munster Valley of Alsace and started breeding milk cows to provide food for the local people.

 Experts say that the best Munster cheese is made from pastures in the Vosges Mountains that have been mowed for midsummer hay.

 Strict rules apply to the making of Munster cheese.
 Most of the cow fodder must come from local farms in the area but local boars have a different idea.
 Boars forage for acorns, underground grubs, and roots and have dug up about 60% of these pastures on 43 farms.